sagemath/sagewiki_to_gh-2022-10-10/magma.md

 Given the structure of quadratic forms of positive discriminant D, returns the sequence of all reduced orbits of primitive forms of discriminant D, as an indexed set.
 }}}
+=== General Quadratic forms===
+The quadratic forms package in Sage supports a wider array of functions than that in Magma.
+Here's the only functionality that Magma has and I couldn't find in Sage.
+{{{
+IsotropicSubspace(f) : RngMPolElt -> ModTupRng

+IsotropicSubspace(M) : Mtrx -> ModTupRng

+This returns an isotropic subspace for the given quadratic form (which must be either integral or rational), which may be given either as a multivariate polynomial f or as a symmetric matrix M. The subspace returned is in many cases guaranteed to be a maximal totally isotropic subspace.
+}}}

 = Specialized Functionality in Magma also in Sage =